Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 You Can Plant Flowers in the Shade

 The shady areas around our homes are pleasant, but often they are bare spots devoid of flowering plants.
-Many perennials, annuals, and shrubs that can brighten up those partially shaded to fully shaded areas near or under trees, or on the north side of the house.
+Many perennials, annuals, and shrubs can brighten up those partially to fully shaded areas near or under trees, or on the north side of the house.